- Date : 27/12/2016

 Unlike a pure insurance policy, a Unit Linked Insurance Plan (ULIP) gives investors the benefits of both insurance and investment under a single integrated plan.
 The primary benefit this offers is the administrative convenience of not needing to execute the two transactions separately.

-But choosing the right ULIP according to your financial capabilities and future needs is essential to maximize returns.
-Here are the factors you must consider before you make your decision:
+But choosing the right ULIP investment according to your financial capabilities and future needs is essential to maximize returns.
+Here are the factors you must consider before you make your decision about the best ULIP plan to invest in:

-- Know your risk appetite and what the ULIP offers
+1. Know your risk appetite and what the ULIP investment offers:

 Market risks on a ULIP’s underlying investments are the same as that of mutual funds or direct investments in equities / fixed income securities.
 This investment risk of the portfolio is borne entirely by the policy holder and will need to be monitored actively.
 Thus, you should ascertain your risk appetite, financial commitments and funding needs before choosing the appropriate plan.

 ULIPs usually offer three options for premium payment.
-Make sure you choose a plan that offers you the option you are most comfortable with.
+Do a ULIP comparison and make sure you choose a plan that offers you the option you are most comfortable with.

 - Single premium payment plan under which the premium for the entire plan is paid upfront as a lump sum